Courtney Millbrook, Executive Director

 Courtney (Cooley) Millbrook brings several years of non-profit management and development experience to her role as Executive Director of the Lansing Symphony Orchestra.
 She has served on the staff of Michigan State University's Wharton Center for Performing Arts, Fredrik Meijer Gardens & Sculpture Park, and American Cancer Society.
 Courtney has a BA in Sociology from The George Washington University (Washington, DC) and immediately upon graduating, spent two years in Japan teaching English as a part of the JET program.
 She currently resides in her hometown of Grand Ledge with her husband, Travis, son, Grady, daughter, Vivian and dog, Sammy.

 Karen (Cutshaw) Dichoza has extensive knowledge and experience in arts administration and a passion for arts integration in the community.
 She is a graduate of the League of American Orchestra’s Essentials of Orchestra Management, a ten-day seminar that is an immersion into the many aspects, roles, opportunities and challenges facing the leaders and staffs of orchestras.
-Mrs. Dichoza currently has over 10 years of experience producing large orchestra concerts and working with vendors on all aspects of the production.
-She has also held legislative, executive and administrative assistant positions with various political and lobby organizations, and has worked in various positions at the Sheraton Lansing Hotel.
+Mrs. Dichoza currently has over 15 years of experience producing large orchestra concerts and working with vendors on all aspects of the production.
 She attended Lansing Community College earning an Associate Degree in Business Management, as well as, Grand Valley State University where she holds a degree in Hospitality Tourism Management.

 Olivia Beebe, Marketing & Communications Coordinator